 Note: This article was first published in March 2015.
 This version has been updated several times in 2017 and 2018.
 The original version is preserved within the website (where it was first published): Small Business School.

 Précis.
 By using Planck Length-and-Planck Time and the simplest mathematics (multiplication by 2), a speed of light is determined within each of 202 base-2 notations from Planck Time to the Age of the Universe.
 The experimentally-defined speed of light is 299,792,458 meters/second in a vacuum.
-Planck Length divided by Planck time equals 299,792,434.14 meters/second.
-At one light second, the Big Board-little universe data is off by less than 1% from the experimental data.
+Planck Length divided by Planck time equals 299,792,422.79 meters/second (using the SI units — these new SI base units were redefined in 2019 — where Planck Length is 1.616255(18)×10-35 meters and Planck Time is 5.391247(60)×10-44 seconds).
+At one light second, the Big Board-little universe data is off by less than .1% from the experimental data.

 Planck Numbers.
-These most-fascinating, magical numbers have been questioned since his earliest introductions in 1899 by Max Planck.
-The place of the Planck Base Units did not become a focus of the scientific community until Frank Wilczek (MIT, Nobel laureate, 2004) wrote a series of articles, Scaling Mt.
+These most-fascinating, magical numbers have been questioned since Max Planck introduced them in 1899.
+Largely ignored, the place of the Planck Base Units did not become a focus of the scientific community until Frank Wilczek (MIT, Nobel laureate, 2004) wrote a series of articles, Scaling Mt.
 Planck (Physics Today) back in 2001 and 2002 .

 Yet, even today, these numbers are still questioned by many.